 Places to find the book:

 Genres: Cosy Historical Mystery, Historical Fiction

 on 29th June, 2019

 Format: POD | Print On Demand Paperback

-Available Formats: Paperback and Ebook
+Available Formats: Trade paperback and Ebook